WenjinTao/Self-Driving-Car-Nanodegree--Udacity/Term1/P5-Vehicle_Detection/README.md

 print('Saved model to disk')
 ```

-##3.
+Finally, the test accuracy of this SVM =  **0.9938**, which I think is a good starting point for implementing the vehicle detection pipeline.

+##4.
 Sliding Window Search

-####3.1 Search windows
+####4.1 Search windows

-I chose two scales (1.5 and 2) to resize the original image and window size of 64x64, to implement the sliding window search.
+I chose two scales (1.5 and 2) to resize the original image and window size of 64x64, to implement the sliding window search (i.e. window size of 96x96 and 128x128).
 The two kinds of scales and corresponding windows are shown in the following two images.

 ![alt text][image4]

 ![alt text][image5]

-####3.2 Test the pipeline on a single image
+####4.2 Test the pipeline on a single image

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here is an example image: